 This is a more difficult step if the surface of the roof is covered with a gravel surfacing.
 If so, the gravel must be removed prior to applying the patch.
 The purpose of gravel surfacing is to allow water to flow through and between the gravel, and if the patch is applied to the gravel without removing it, water may flow beneath the patch, allowing the leak to continue.

 To remove the gravel, use the flat portion of a pry bar, holding the tool upside down to scrape the gravel from the surface of the roof.
 The pry bar should be drawn in one direction, not back and forth.
-Remove the gravel at least 4" to 6" beyond the planned patch area.
+Remove the gravel at least four to six inches beyond the planned patch area.

 After the gravel is removed, use a dust brush to sweep the surface of the membrane free of all loose dust and dirt.
 Asphalt repair materials will not stick to the roof surface through dust and dirt.